Skip to Content

 Passport

-To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
+To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of six months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
-U.S. Citizens can refer to the U.S. Department of State's website for more information regarding passports.
+U.S. Citizens can refer to the U.S. Department of State’s website for more information about passports and processing time.

-A residence permit is official permission by a foreign government to live and study in that country.
+A visa is official permission by a foreign government to live and study in that country.
+In the case of the Netherlands, all semester and yearlong students must apply for a residence permit prior to departure.

-Further information will be posted to your USAC Student Gateway account in the Visa Guide, which you will receive about 4 months prior to the program start.
-Program Advisors in the Central Office are also available to answer any residence permit questions you may have.
+Further information will be posted to your USAC Student Gateway account in the Immigration/Residence Permit Guide, which you will receive after you have been accepted into your USAC program (typically four months prior to the program start).
+USAC Program Advisors in the Central Office are also available to answer any visa questions you may have.

 All costs related to obtaining a residence permit, including travel, are your responsibility.